kwalczak80/Speedy-cars/README.md

 ## Features to be implemented

 - Email notification to the staff that the car was booked for a test drive.
-- Email notification to the user that they have booked the test drive successfully
+- Email notification to the user with the booked test drive date.
+- Ability to make an inquiry about the car.
 - Ability to add(by the user) a testimonial about Speedy Cars
 - Ability to view testimonials about Speedy Cars
 - Ability to approve testimonials by the business owner(after approval, testimonials can be displayed on the page).
 - Add more car searching options(i.e. model, mileage, min year, max year, etc.).
+- Add the business location on Google Maps.

+All the features mentioned above would be a great improvement for this website.
+However, due to the upcoming deadline to submit this project, it is not possible to implement them all at this stage.

 ## UX testing